CENT 140 - Computer Networking I

 Upon successful completion of CENT 140, the student will be able to:

-- Describe and identity commonly used distance vector routing protocols, such as RIP and EIGRP.
+- Describe and identify commonly used distance vector routing protocols, such as RIP and RIPng, and link-state routing protocols, such as OSPFv2 and OSPFv3.

 - Mission Statement